LukeGrahamLandry/franca/devlog.md

   So you can say the calling convention of closures, etc.
 - fixed early_returns. was using the result_location of the ret call instead of the thing you're returning to.
   TODO: have it work when its not pushstack
+- changed struct literal syntax to be equals signs so its like named args / vars. now everywhere in the language, : means type and = means value. except functions i suppose. maybe I should use -> instead of =.

 ## early returns / rls bc again (May 7)